np25071984/battleships/README.md

 ```

 ## TODO
-* Disable Rotate button when it isn't possible to rotate the ship
 * Improve AI (make shots into intersections which have most ship probability)
 * Implement round timer (?)
 * Add Restart Game feature (?)